-Not much is known about Lil Xan other than the fact that his records such as "Betrayed" and "Slingshot" have millions of views and plays on YouTube and Soundcloud.
-The 21-year-old West Coast native is a new face in hip-hop whose alternative approach to rap is garnering a legion of music lovers to adorn him.
+Not much is known about Lil Xan other than the fact that his records such as "Betrayed" and "Slingshot" have millions of views and plays on YouTube and SoundCloud.
+The 21-year-old West Coast native is a new face in hip-hop and his alternative approach to rap is garnering a legion of music lovers to adore him.
 The crazy thing is, he's only been rapping for a couple of years and initially wanted to be a photographer.

 "I was rapping as a hobby for a year and six months, but it got very serious six months ago," he said to XXL over the phone.
 "Then even more four months ago and even more two months ago, now it’s even at a level where the movement which I created, Xanarchy, has taken off.
 The music is doing very well and I’m just blessed to be in this position right now."